Saptow/dlw-hackathon/README.md

 ## Dataset Combination Utility

-Use this project to combine all YOLO-format datasets in `raw_data/` into one merged dataset.
+Use this project to combine all datasets in `raw_data/` into one merged dataset.

 The script will: